 - Military Aircraft, providing solutions to the Defense Dep. of Israel

 - Systems Missiles & Space, providing solutions, systems and products in the areas of Missiles, Space, Communication and Navigation technologies.

 Israel Aerospace Industries (IAI) was founded in 1953 as Bedek Aviation Company under the initiative of Shimon Peres, then director general of the Ministry of Defense, in order to maintain Israel Defense Forces aircraft.
 The company originally had 70 employees and recruited American born aviation expert Al Schwimmer as the company’s founder and first president.

-In the 1990’s IAI entered the space race with the AMOS Communications Satellites, Ofeq observation satellites and the Shavit space launcher.
+In the 1990’s IAI entered the space race with the AMOS Communications Satellites for satellite operator Spacecom, the Ofeq observation satellites and the Shavit space launcher.

 Israel Aerospace Industries (IAI) was established in 1953 as Bedek Aviation Company, five years after the establishment of the State of Israel.
 Contributing to the defense of the embattled new country against neighboring Arab States, the Company worked closely with the Israeli Air Force (IAF) to meet its needs.

 Bedek Aviation was an ‘all-purpose service and supplies’ outfit, situated in a hangar in the coastal plains in the center of Israel.
 The Company was comprised of ambitious men and women who worked under the determined leadership of Al Schwimmer, an American Jew, who had moved to Israel to help build the new State.
 With the support of David Ben-Gurion, Israel’s first Prime Minister, and Shimon Peres, then Director General of the Ministry of Defense, Ben-Gurion used his experience and knowledge in aviation and business to create the foundation of today’s leading Industrial Corporation in Israel.